sheinmoshe/action-item/README.md

 ## 🚀 Quick Start

-### This projecct uses Vue3 with Typescript and jest for testing
-### State was handled using composition API with no extra libraries or framworks
+** This projecct uses Vue3 with Typescript and jest for testing ** State was handled using composition API with no extra libraries or framworks

-### For backend I used a JSON file.
-This is to simply implentation and avoud working with sqlLite that doesn't support object as type
+** For backend I used a JSON file.
+This is to simply implentation and avoid working with sqlLite that doesn't support object as type

 ### Installation
 1. **Clone the repository:**